drminnaar/react-movie-cards/README.md

 This project also demonstrates:

-* a typcial React project layout structure
+* a typical React project layout structure
 * babel setup and configuration
 * webpack setup and configuration
 * eslint setup and configuration